Exotically knotted disks and complex curves: Introduction

 \section{Introduction}

-A pair of smooth surfaces in a smooth 4-manifold $X$ are said to be \emph{exotic} (or \emph{exotically knotted}) if the surfaces are topologically isotopic but not smoothly isotopic.
+A pair of smooth surfaces in a smooth 4-manifold $X$ are said to be \emph{exotic} (or \emph{exotically knotted}) if the surfaces are isotopic through homeomorphisms of $X$ but not through diffeomorphisms of $X$.
 Much of the progress in studying knotted surfaces has been sparked by questions from algebraic geometry and symplectic topology.
-In particular, if $X$ is a closed, simply connected complex surface, then any two smoothly embedded complex curves that are homologous are in fact smoothly isotopic \cite[\S1]{fs:symplectic}.
+For example, if $X$ is a closed, simply connected K\"ahler surface, then any two smooth, closed complex curves that are homologous are in fact smoothly isotopic \cite[\S1]{fs:symplectic}.
 But if the surfaces are only required to be smooth, then there are many examples of infinite families of surfaces that are pairwise topologically but not smoothly isotopic.
-The majority of such examples are obtained using variants of the ``rim surgery'' technique pioneered by Fintushel-Stern \cite{fs:surfaces} and further developed by several authors, though a handful of other constructions have arisen \cite{akbulut:2-spheres,akmr:stable,baykur-hayano,schwartz}.
+The majority of such examples are surfaces of positive genus obtained using the ``rim surgery'' technique pioneered by Fintushel-Stern \cite{fs:surfaces} and further developed by several authors, though a handful of other constructions have arisen \cite{akbulut:2-spheres,akmr:stable,baykur-hayano,schwartz}.

+This paper introduces a construction of exotically knotted surfaces that pushes forward the state of the art on three fronts: the minimal topology of the surfaces (including disks and spheres), the simplicity of the ambient 4-manifolds (including $B^4$), and the rigid geometry of the surfaces.
+We offer three perspectives on the construction: (i) using handle diagrams, (ii) using movies of link diagrams, and (iii) using braid factorizations.

+We discuss the main topological results in \S1.1, followed by a more detailed discussion of the symplectic and complex settings in \S1.2-1.3.
+For additional context, we outline our approach and compare it with previous constructions of exotic smooth and symplectic surfaces at the end of this introduction in \S1.4.